rhoenkelevra/Python_Basics/python_basics.md

 1. Variables must start with a letter or underscore
 2. The rest of the name must consist of letters, numbers os underscores.
 3. Name are case-sensitive
+>Hyphens, spaces and special characters like $ are not allowed.
+Can't begin with number

 ### Naming Conventions
 1. Use snake_case